 You want to target all the services-related pages of your electronics website based on the URL string that appears when you navigate the site.
 If all of those URLs follow a similar pattern, such as electronicsexample.com/services/, you should target every one that contains "services".

 You want to make a campaign for digital cameras with 4-star ratings.
 You’ve attached a feed to your campaign and used the feed to label all your 4-star camera URLs "FOUR_STAR".
 In Google Ads, you target custom labels, and enter “FOUR_STAR” as a custom label.
-You can opt to add a custom bid for that target on the right-hand side.

 Other targeting types